10 Common Mistakes Au Pairs Can Make — and How to Avoid Them

 Planning a vacation

-A simple message in advance goes a long way in showing maturity, organization, and consideration for the people you live with.
+A simple conversation in advance goes a long way in showing maturity, organization, and consideration.
+Putting important plans in writing also helps confirm what was discussed.

-Even when you are enjoying personal time:
+Even when you are off-duty with the kids

 You are still sharing a home

-You are temporarily part of the household
+You are a part of the household

 Everyone contributes to common spaces